K2/Reloc/README.md

 WinMerge from a binary dumped with Volatility then block hashed to 512 bytes sizes with Tiger 192 (the same as BlockWatch currently uses :).

+### Extract relocations from .pdb's as an alternative for MS files.

 As you can see Reloc enabled the dumped binary to match almost exactly.

 Compare the difference [without using Reloc](without-Reloc.htm) and [using Reloc](with-Reloc.htm).